abgregs/time-tracking-app/README.md

 This is an app that lets users create and manage a list of timers.
 It's a learning project built with React.

+## View the Project
+You can view a [live version of the project here](https://abgregs.github.io/time-tracking-app/)

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).